 Restart your computer and try to log in to the new account.

-First check the disk for errors using chkdsk.
+First, check the disk for errors using chkdsk.
 File system errors are the most common cause of corrupted Windows user profiles.
 Run the command:

 chkdsk c: /f /r

-- In the list of the registry key tree there will be several sections with long names starting with S-1-5.
-Each such section corresponds to a single user profile.
-To determine which profile belongs to a specific user, you need to look at the value of the ProfileImagePath parameter.
+- To determine which profile belongs to a specific user, you need to look at the value of the ProfileImagePath parameter.
 In our example, you can see that key S-1-5-21-3650440056-3766451173-3310994491-1001 corresponds to the root user (C:\Users\root).
-Check that this folder exists on the disk;
+Check if this folder exists on the disk;

 - Verify that the value of the RefCount and State parameters is 0;